thomaselliottbetz/guided-topic/README.md

 - User model supports both password and OAuth authentication methods.
 - AWS S3 uploads and playback URLs are managed via utilities in `guidedtopic/videos/utils.py`.
 - Templates and static assets live under `guidedtopic/templates` and `guidedtopic/static`.
+- Code is organized with clear sections, comprehensive comments, and helper functions for maintainability.

 ## Tech Stack